 There is a waiting list for housing, so there is little chance that quarters will be available immediately.
 Therefore, temporary lodging should be secured in advance prior to arriving with your family.
 Lodging is not given automatically and you must be prepared to pay for temporary lodging while you secure more permanent living quarters on or off post.

-Single E6 and below are required to reside in the barracks, unless barracks space is not available.
-A service member married to another service member who is stationed elsewhere and who is entitled BAH at the without dependant rate will also be required to reside in the barracks.
+Single E6 and below are required to reside in the barracks unless space is not available.
+A service member married to another service member who is stationed elsewhere and who is entitled BAH at the without dependent rate will also be required to reside in the barracks.

-The School Liaison Officer can provide school information to parents prior to arrival at Fort Riley and assist with school related issues while your family is stationed at Fort Riley and facilitate a smooth transition for families who are departing from Fort Riley.
+The School Liaison Officer can provide school information to parents prior to arrival at Fort Riley and assist with school-related issues while your family is stationed at Fort Riley and facilitate a smooth transition for families who are departing from Fort Riley.
 Additionally, the SLO partners with area school districts to help them meet the unique needs of their military students.
 Office hours for the Ft.
-Riley School Liaison Officer are Monday-Friday, 8 am - 5 pm and contact information is as follows: Phone: (785) 239-9587/1648 Address: School Liaison Officer, 6620 Normandy Drive, Fort Riley, KS 66442.
+Riley School Liaison Officer are Monday-Friday, 8 am to 5 pm and contact information is as follows: Phone: (785)239-9587/1648 Address: School Liaison Officer, 6620 Normandy Drive, Fort Riley, KS 66442.

-Students new to Geary County Schools USD 475 must provide the following: Kansas Certificate of Immunization with proof of required immunizations, Child Health Assessment, birth certificate (required for Kdg.), current passport or driver's license, transcripts, KSHSAA physical examination (7th - 12th grade students).
+Students new to Geary County Schools USD 475 must provide the following: Kansas Certificate of Immunization with proof of required immunizations, Child Health Assessment, birth certificate (required for Kdg.), current passport or driver's license, transcripts, KSHSAA physical examination (7th to 12th-grade students).

 The Fort Riley has a Homeschool Group for homeschoolers who are presently stationed at Fort Riley, Kansas.